sfarrukhm/sfarrukhm/README.md

 ## What I'm working on

-Right now, I’m focusing on projects that make ML systems leaner and easier to ship:
+Right now, I’m focusing on projects that make ML systems leaner and easier to ship.

-Production Inference API – Built a DistilBERT service on AWS EC2 using FastAPI.
-Quantized the model to reduce size and latency by half, added CI/CD with GitHub Actions, and optimized request handling for stability under load.
-The goal is to understand what it takes to keep ML systems reliable in production.
+Currently building a data-centric MLOps [pipeline](https://github.com/sfarrukhm/data-centric-mlops-pipeline) in public — starting from raw NYC taxi data and gradually shaping it into a production-grade ML workflow.

-Model Efficiency Research – Experimenting with model compression and quantization pipelines for edge and low-latency deployments.
-I’m especially interested in the trade-offs between model size, speed, and interpretability.
+Production Inference API – Built a DistilBERT service on AWS EC2 using FastAPI...

 ## Recent work